Flag of Scotland

 Forestry and Land Scotland handle felling and general access while Scottish Forestry are more policy oriented and the series of meetings to arrive at this setup would have made for a rurally diverting episode of Och Aye Minister, eh?

-That means it's £5 to park up next to a pond, mind, although the captive participants of the big Go Ape™ might have something to do with that.
+It's £5 to park up next to a pond, mind, although the captive participants of the big Go Ape™ might have something to do with it?

-There are none of the normal National Trust™ qualms at forking out, not when there's an impressive cataract just five minutes in.
+None of the normal National Trust™ qualms at forking out apply, not when there's an impressive cataract just five minutes in.

-There's a wildlife hide over a bridge where the entrance fee is fully justified with the likelihood of seeing some of these.
+There's a wildlife hide over a bridge and the parking fee is fully justified with the likelihood of seeing some of these.

-The bird feeders make for a scene from Bambi with all of the tits, some of the finch and a solitary nuthatch flitting in, not shown.
+Lovely stuff, and the bird feeders make for a scene from Bambi with most of the tits, a few of the finch and a solitary nuthatch flitting in.

-It's the single reason for SlyBob now donning binocs to eye up the birds but not to the point where any lists are being ticked with 5 AM starts, this here is more than enough.
+It's the single reason why SlyBob now don binocs to eye up the birds but not to the point where any lists are being ticked following 5 AM starts, this here is more than enough.

 The nuthatch, by the way. is the BMW™ of the bird world.